PPPInc/Int-Cip.TokenDemo/README.md

     /* Create the Transaction object to submit to the Web Service.
 Note TransactionType must be "sale". */ var transaction = new { Amount = amount, TransactionType = "sale", Token = cipToken };

+    /*
-    /* ToDo: Set the x-apikey in the Request header.
-Remember this is your Private Key. */
+        ToDo: Set the x-apikey in the Request header.
+Remember this is your Private Key. i.e. HttpRequest.Headers.Add("X-ApiKey", "e5932e4dd41742cd81768c6ace7bedc9")
+    */

     /* Invoke the Web Service call */ var result = YourWebServiceCall();